site-prism/site_prism/README.md

 # define sections used on multiple pages or multiple times on one page

-class MenuSection < SitePrism::Section
+class Menu < SitePrism::Section
   element :search, 'a.search'
   element :images, 'a.image-search'
   element :maps, 'a.map-search'
 end

-class SearchResultSection < SitePrism::Section
+class SearchResults < SitePrism::Section
   element :title, 'a.title'
   element :blurb, 'span.result-description'
 end